Genesis of morpho-kinematic lopsidedness in minor merger of galaxies: Introduction

 Also, a few studies of mass modelling from the rotation curve have furnished evidences/indications that there could be an off-set (ranging between $\sim 1-2.5 \kpc$) between the baryonic disc and the DM halo, for example, in NGC~5055 \citep{Battagliaetal2006}, in one galaxy residing in the galaxy cluster Abell 3827 \citep{Masseyetal2015}, and also in M~99 \citep{Cheminetal2016}.
-Furthermore, a recent theoretical study by \citet{Kuhlenetal2013} reported an off-set of $300-400 \pc$ between the density peaks of the baryonic disc and the DM halo in a Milky Way-like galaxy from the high-resolution cosmological hydrodynamics {\sc{Eris}}; the off-set is seen to be long-lived.
+Furthermore, a theoretical study by \citet{Kuhlenetal2013} reported an off-set of $300-400 \pc$ between the density peaks of the baryonic disc and the DM halo in a Milky Way-like galaxy from the high-resolution cosmological hydrodynamics {\sc{Eris}}.
+This off-set is seen to be long-lived.
 An off-centred nucleus can result in an unsettled central region \citep[e.g.,][]{MillerandSmith1992}.
 Indeed, such a sloshing pattern in the central regions has been reported in a sample of remnants of advanced mergers of galaxies \citep{JogandMaybhate2006}.
-However, which physical mechanism(s) can create such an off-set between the baryonic and the DM distribution and more importantly, how long such an off-set can survive in a real galaxy -- a full consensus is yet to emerge till date.
+In the past, several theoretical efforts focused on studying the disc-DM halo response to an interaction with a passing-by satellite or a unbound encounter, by means of linear perturbation theory or by numerical simulations.
+It was shown that such interactions lead to the excitation of coherent modes in the DM halo distribution.
+It can also lead to the production of strong disturbances in the baryonic disc, leading to excitation of a vertical $m=1$ warp mode and the lopsidedness \citep[e. g., see][]{Weinberg1989,Weinberg1994,Weinberg1998,VesperiniandWeinberg2000,Choi2007,Gomezetal2016,Laporteetal2018}.
+Furthermore, \citet{GaoandWhite2006} studied the off-set in the dark matter halo distribution from a high-resolution cosmological simulation, and showed that only $\sim 7$ percent of the Milky Way-like dark matter haloes display an off-set of more than $20$ percent between their halo density centre and the barycentre.